uisikdag/bootstrap_analyzer_pkg/readme.md

 # Bootstrap Analyzer

-A Python package for analyzing data features and generating (stratified) bootstrap samples from tabular data stored in CSV files.
+A Python package for generating (stratified) bootstrap samples from tabular data stored in CSV files.Stratificarion is done using categories of 'X' columns or 'Y' columns or 'both'.
+The sample size can be smaller than the data size,number of samples can be configured.

 ## Features